grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 }
 ```

-And it gets hooked into the grpc-gateway with:
+And it gets hooked into the gRPC-Gateway with:

 ```go
 gwMux := runtime.NewServeMux(